FractalFramework/telex/readme.txt

 DEV MODE
 --------
-/?dev== will switch to dev mode, a new dropmenu apperar you can dev offline, using files of /prog, and push them to /prod
+/?dev== will switch to dev mode, a new dropmenu apperar you can dev online, using files of /prog, and push them to /prod

-HOW IT'S WORKS
+HOW THE FRAMEWORK WORKS
 ---------------
+/Core contain usable module for Apps.
+/App contain unitaries Apps that contain PHP, CSS and JavaScript.

-Load Apps in chains from any other App.
+We can load Apps in chains from any other App.
-The application collect the specifics headers of the App.
+The application collect the specifics headers and JS of the App.
-The Ajax process let you call your Apps in a new html page, or by ajax inside a div, a popup, a bubble, a pagup, or as a menu.
+The Ajax process let you call your Apps in a new page, or by ajax inside a div, a popup, a bubble, a pagup, or as a menu.

+Ajax do that :
 /app/appName
 	-> open popup
 		-> use javascript (ajax.js)